HungQuocLam/SFND_Lidar_Obstacle_Detection/README.md

 - `search`: returns the IDs of all nodes around a target node based on a user defined distance tolerance

 After the object plane point cloud was processed into a KD-Tree, the point cloud is ready for clustering.

+This project also introduces kdtree3D.h which is an implementation of KD-Tree in 3D.

 ### Euclidean Clustering
 Euclidean clustering was used to establish indexes to point clusters based on the KD-Tree clusters.
 The following functions were created to implement Euclidean clustering: